Variational Bayes latent class approach for EHR-based phenotyping with large real-world data: Introduction

 \section{Introduction}

-With growing acceptance by clinical regulators of using real-world evidence to supplement clinical trials, there is increasing interest in the use of Bayesian analysis for both experimental and observational clinical studies ~\citep{boulanger703and}.
-The identification of specific patient groups sharing similar disease-related phenotypes is core to many clinical studies ~\citep{he2023trends}.
-Secondary use of electronic health records (EHR) data has long been incorporated in phenotypic studies ~\citep{hripcsak2013next}.
-Recent studies cover a wide range including health economic models ~\citep{xia2022p30}, innovative trial designs for rare disease drug design ~\citep{carlin2022bayesian} and application of EHR information for antibiotic dose calculations ~\citep{alsowaida2022vancomycin}.
-The most popular approach that has evolved for identification of cohorts belonging to a particular phenotype of interest is an expert-driven rules-based heuristic dependent on data availability for a given phenotypic study.
-Bayesian statistics provides a formal mathematical method for combining prior information with current information at the design stage, during the conduct of a study, and at the analysis stage.
+With the growing acceptance by clinical regulators of using real-world evidence to supplement clinical trials, there is increasing interest in the use of Bayesian analysis for both experimental and observational clinical studies~\citep{boulanger703and}.
+The identification of specific patient groups sharing similar disease-related phenotypes is core to many clinical studies~\citep{he2023trends}.
+Secondary use of electronic health records (EHR) data has long been incorporated in phenotypic studies~\citep{hripcsak2013next}.
+Recent studies cover a wide range including health economics models~\citep{xia2022p30}, innovative trial designs for rare disease drug design~\citep{carlin2022bayesian}, and application of EHR information for antibiotic dose calculations~\citep{alsowaida2022vancomycin}.
+The most popular approach that has evolved for identification of cohorts belonging to a particular phenotype of interest is an expert-driven rules-based heuristic dependent on data availability for a given phenotypic study e.g. Cuker et. al. (2023)~\citep{cuker2023early}.
+The application of machine learning to patient phenotyping has become an active area of research~\citep{yang2023machine} but such approaches do not consider prior knowledge and hence are limited, particularly where data is sparse, for example with rare diseases.
+The patient phenotyping approach presented in this paper uses Bayesian statistics to provide a formal mathematical method for combining prior information with current information at a study design stage for identification of phenotypes as a means of selecting a study population.
+This offers a mathematically principled method for incorporating expert opinion and other prior information that can potentially improve study population precision.